 Baby’s parents will be spending many hours at the hospital so consider books, a few magazines or things to do which will help pass the time.
 Keeping a diary or journal, working on a scrapbook, reading, or drawing in an adult colouring book are some great options – plus it can help with stress and with processing their journey.
 Did you know that books for baby are beneficial too?
 Studies have shown that while in NICU parents should read to their little one at least once a day because it’s great for bonding and can assist baby’s brain development!
 Classics like Winnie the Pooh, Guess How Much I Love You, and On The Night You Were Born are sweet additions to start baby’s book collection.

 Putting together a care parcel would be a beautiful idea for the family.
 Along with the other items above, you could include gentle hand sanitiser, hand cream, lip balm, notebook and pen, yummy snacks or chocolate, a water bottle or keep cup, their favourite tea/coffee, a gift voucher for a nearby café or petrol.
 Think about including baby’s siblings too, this could be something as simple as a little bottle of bubble mix or activity book.
 To make things easy we have a range of gift sets available in our shop, you can add in any extras you like and we’ll gift wrap them all!
-As an added bonus, for each gift set sold we make a donation to The Neonatal Trust.
+As an added bonus, for each gift set sold we make a donation to The Little Miracles Trust.